The Secret Ballot

 Nobody's Perfect

 So let's say we can successfully separate identity from vote.
 Are we home free?
 Turns out, not quite.
 Why?
 Even with this separation, a person's vote may still be deduced by piecing together other crumbs of information such as timestamps and voter pool size.
+For example, let's say in a small rural community, everyone voted the same way.
+One could then deduce the way all of those people voted becasue they know where they voted and the voter pool size.

 None of this is a fault in the protocol, it's just the nature of any election.
 In addition to identify obfuscation, other measures must be put into place.
 All of this is part of maintaining the secret ballot which is a primary factor in providing free and fair public sector elections.